The Definitive Guide to Outsourced NOC Support Services (2024)

 Challenge #10: Unreasonably high operational costs

-There are several components that make up the cost of running a 24x7 NOC.
+Several components make up the cost of running a 24x7 NOC.
 Take staff for example.
 The staff required to support a 24x7 NOC include not only front-line technicians and engineers but also back-end support groups such as systems and network engineering, service transition, human resources, and customer advocacy.

 Resources also need to be allocated for training NOC staff when they are initially hired, as well as when onboarding new customers, and whenever changes are made to existing support or new technologies are introduced.
 Systems, network connectivity, and security controls need to be deployed in either a data center or the cloud to house the various tools and applications required by the NOC to operate.
 Resources for ongoing support need to be included.